 It is clear now that artificial intelligence algorithms have biases built into them, given the data sets are often constructed with the biases built in.
 However, we continue to go down these roads, beckoning an earlier time when phrenology was thought to offer some way of understanding and predicting behavior based on nothing more than the bumps on and shape of one’s head.

-In the new physical reality, the spaces between virtual and real are diminishing as our cars and roads save and sell our data.
+In the new physical reality, the distinction between virtual and real is diminishing as our cars and roads save and sell our data.
+With “smart cars,” the line between transportation and computers is blurred.

 For most cars, the event data recorder (EDR) data, the computer inside the car stores your GPS location, speed, airbag deployments, crash avoidance alerts, impact data, safety system status, braking and swerving/cornering events, seat belt settings, vehicle direction (heading), audio or video information such as information collected from camera images and sensor data and yes voice.
 The car can collect as much as 25 gigabytes of data per hour, know how much we weigh, and track how much weight we gain.